-AFS Annual Financial Statements IDP/BI Integrated Development Plan / Budget Integration AR Annual Report IGR Intergovernmental Relations APR Annual Performance Report MEC Member of the Executive Council BCMM Buffalo City Metropolitan Municipality MTREF Medium Term Revenue and Expenditure Framework ВТО Budget and Treasury Office IPMS Organisational Performance Management System EPMO Enterprise Project Management Office SDBIP Service Delivery and Budget Implementation Plan
+AFS Annual Financial Statements IDP/BI Integrated Develo AR Annual Report IGR Intergovernmental APR Annual Performance Report MEC Member of the Ex BCMM Buffalo City Metropolitan Municipality MTREF Medium Term Rev ВТО Budget and Treasury Office IPMS Organisational Pe EPMO Enterprise Project Management Office SDBIP Service Delivery a

-NO ACTIVITY DESCRIPTION LEGISLATION RESPONSIBLE JUL - AUG: Preparing for the IDP, Budget and Performance Management Process 1.
-Make public the projections, targets and indicators as set out in the SDBIP (no later than 14 days after the approval of the SDBIP) and submit to National and Provincial Treasuries (no later than 10 working days after the approval of the SDBIP) MFMA Sec 53(3)(a MBRR Reg 19 OPM 2.
-Make public the performance agreements of City Manager and HODs (no later than 14 days after the approval of the SDBIP) MFMA Sec 53(3)(b) ОРМ 3.
-A, B and C consider and recommend that IDP/Budget/PMS Process Plan and Time Schedule be approved by Council (at least 10 months before the start of the budget year) N/A IDP/BI 4.
-A consider 2023/2024 First Adjustment Budget & the 2022/2023 Fourth Adjustment budget and recommend these being approved by Council MBRR - Reg 23(5) ВТО 5.
-Budget Steering Committee: MBRR - Reg 23(5) ВТО Consider 2023/2024 First adjustment Budget & the 2022/2023 Fourth Adjustment budget and recommend these being approved by Council 6.
-Council: • Approve IDP/Budget/PMS Process Plan and Time Schedule (at least 10 months before the start of the budget year), the 2023/2024 First adjustment budget (to be tabled before 25 August 2023) and the 2022/2023 Fourth Adjustment budget.
-MSA - Sec 28 MFMA - Sec 21(1)(b) MFMA - Sec 28(2)(e) MBRR - Reg 23(5) IDP/BI, BTO Note SDBIP approved by Executive Mayor and performance agreements signed by Municipal Manager and Managers directly accountable to the Municipal Manager to D for notification 7.
-Submit the adopted IDP/Budget/PMS Process Plan and Time Schedule to the MEC for Local Government and Provincial Treasury MSA - Sec 28 MFMA - Sec 1(1)(b) IDP/BI 8.
-Submit to National & Provincial Treasury as well as to the other transferring officers the 2023/2024 First Adjustment Budget & the 2022/2023 Fourth Adjustment budget within ten working days MBRR - Reg 24 ВТО 9.
-Publicise the 2023/2024 First Adjustment Budget & the 2022/2023 Fourth Adjustment budget in the Local Newspaper and on the BCMM Website within ten working days MSA - Sec 21A MBRR - Reg 25 ВТО 10.
-Submit Draft APR, AR and AFS for previous financial year to I MSA - Sec 21, 21A, 28(3) MSA - Sec 46 BTO, IPMS
+NO ACTIVITY DESCRIPTION JUL - AUG: Preparing for the IDP, Budget and Performance Management Proces 1.
+Make public the projections, targets and indicators as set out in the SDBIP (no later than 14 days after the approval of the SDBIP) and submit to National and Provincial Treasuries (no later than 10 working days after the approval of the SDBIP) 2.
+Make public the performance agreements of City Manager and HODs (no later than 14 days after the approval of the SDBIP) 3.
+A, B and C consider and recommend that IDP/Budget/PMS Process Plan and Time Schedule be approved by Council (at least 10 months before the start of the budget year)

-NO ACTIVITY DESCRIPTION LEGISLATION RESPONSIBLE · MFMA - Sec 126 11.
-Submit 4th Quarter Performance Report to D within 30 days of the end of the quarter MFMA - Sec 52(d) BTO, IPMS 12.
-Submit to National, Provincial Treasury & transferring officers within 5 days of tabling the s52d report to D MFMA - Sec 52(d) BTO, IPMS 13.
-Submit SDBIP approved by Executive Mayor and performance agreements signed by Municipal Manager and Managers directly accountable to the Municipal Manager to D for notification MBRR - Reg 31(c) IPMS 14.
-Place on website notice to the public of the approved IDP/Budget/PMS Process Plan and Time Schedule MFMA - Sec 53(3)(b) IDP/BI 15.
-Publicise in print media notice to the public of the approved IDP/Budget/PMS Process Plan and Time Schedule MSA - Sec 21, 21A, 28(3) IDP/BI
+NO ACTIVITY DESCRIPTION 4.
+A consider 2023/2024 First Adjustment Budget & the 2022/2023 Fourth Adjustment budget and recommend these being approved by Council 5.
+Budget Steering Committee: Consider 2023/2024 First adjustment Budget & the 2022/2023 Fourth Adjustment budget and recommendate being approved by Council 6.
+Council: Approve IDP/Budget/PMS Process Plan and Time Schedule (at least 10 months before the start of t budget year), the 2023/2024 First adjustment budget (to be tabled before 25 August 2023) and the 2022/20 Fourth Adjustment budget.
+AND Note SDBIP approved by Executive Mayor and performance agreements signed by Munici Managers directly accountable to the Municipal Manager to D for notification 7.
+Submit the adopted IDP/Budget/PMS Process Plan and Time Schedule to the MEC for Local Government and Prov Treasury 8.
+Budget & the 2022/2023 Fourth Adjustment budget within ten working days 9.
+10. V / 44 11.
+Submit 4th Quarter Performance Report to D within 30 days of the end of the quarter 12.
+Submit to National, Provincial Treasury & transferring officers within 5 days of tabling the s52d report to D 13.
+Submit SDBIP approved by Executive Mayor and performance agreements signed by Municipal Manager and Managers directly accountable to the Municipal Manager to D for notification 14.
+Place on website notice to the public of the approved IDP/Budget/PMS Process Plan and Time Schedule 15.
+Publicise in print media notice to the public of the approved IDP/Budget/PMS Process Plan and Time Schedule SEPT - OCT: PHASE 1: Research Information Collection and Analysis

-SEPT - OCT:

-PHASE 1: Research Information Collection and Analysis